 However, there are two distinct commonalities.
 The first is delta-8 THC causes much milder physical or mental sensations (often likened to a “buzz”) without many of the side effects associated with delta-9 THC.
 The second is delta-8 doses result in physical or mental benefits such as pain relief and sleep.

 How much delta-8 THC you need to consume relies heavily on your tolerance.
 If you’re a frequent smoker, your tolerance is much higher than a beginner.

-For example, a 100mg delta-8 edible is a decent starting point for seasoned users with a high tolerance.
-Likewise, smoking two delta-8 joints is enough to induce quite a significant euphoric high.
+High Tolerance: For example, a 50-100mg delta-8 edible is a decent starting point for seasoned users with a high tolerance.
+Likewise, smoking two delta-8 joints is enough to induce a significant euphoric high.

-If you have a low tolerance to delta-8, I recommend starting with 10mg and working your way up from there.
+Low Tolerance: If you have a low tolerance to delta-8, it’s recommended that you start with 10mg delta-8 and work your way up from there.
 If the buzz is too mild, try 15mg or 20mg but go no higher than that unless you want an uncomfortable experience.

 How long does a delta-8 high last?